We use all ORGANIC ingredients, and purchase chiles & garlic direct from farmers

 The Aleppo has a robust, long lasting heat, as well as a unique umami flavor.
 It has been favored by chefs for centuries, and is named after the city that used to be the most populous in Syria.

--- In honor of the people who have cultivated this chile for generations, I will be donating 5% of sales from this variety to the Seattle chapter of the International Rescue Committee.
+-- In honor of the people who have cultivated this chile for generations, I make an annual donation equal to 5% of sales from this variety, to the Seattle chapter of the International Rescue Committee.